KRLabsOrg/RAGFactChecker/README.md

 - Compare the triplets from the LLM answer with the triplets from the reference documents
 - If the triplets from the LLM answer are not present in the reference documents, it is a hallucination

+**NB**: This fact-checking system was built and validated in https://huggingface.co/datasets/rag-datasets/rag-mini-bioasq dataset, specifically on the Thyroid topic.
+There is no guarantee that it will work for other datasets and might need more adjustments to be used for other datasets.

 ## Main Features

 There are a couple of separate components in this library: